 In November 2016, about 900,000 customers of Deutsche Telekom were knocked off-line by router problems.
 My blog on this attack, which started with a new variant of the Mirai malware, detailed the mistakes ISPs made to get to the point where Mirai could cause so much damage.
 They left an open TCP/IP port undefended, and then quickly blocked it once the s..t hit the fan.
 Some ISP-supplied routers were running a TR-064 server that was open to the public, a huge configuration mistake.
 And, some routers locked up when the had to deal with the many incoming connection attempts created by the malware.

-An example of ISP incompetence comes from the TR-069 protocol many use to manage their devices in your home/office.
+TR-069 was also abused in 2014.
 A story, by Lucian Constantin back in August 2014 is frightening.
 See Home routers supplied by ISPs can be compromised en masse.
 As of 2011, there are 147 million TR-069-enabled devices online listening on TCP port 7547.
 These devices communicate with Auto Configuration Servers (ACS) operated by ISPs for assorted network management tasks.
 Many times a router can not close the port.
 If an attacker hacks into an ACS server then lots of bad stuff can happen.
 According to Shahar Tal, a security researcher at Check Point Software, ACS servers can be easily taken over by bad guys.
 The TR-069 specification recommends the use of HTTPS but he found that insecure HTTP is used about 80 percent of the time, opening routers up to man-in-the-middle attacks.
 TR-069 requires authentication from the device to the ACS, but the username and password is typically shared and easily extracted.
 Check Point also tested several ACS servers and found critical remote code execution vulnerabilities in them.

 HD Moore, chief security architect at Rapid7, and the creator of Metasploit, also weighed in on this on June 17, 2015.
 Rapid7 runs Project Sonar, which scans the Internet for vulnerable devices.
 They find that things are getting worse.
 On reason, cited by Moore is "that a few dozen Internet service providers are rolling out broadband devices such as home routers without properly vetting or properly configuring the security..."